 Just because someone says that they have pierced other people before or that they do so for a living does not mean they are legally certified to do so.
 D’Angelo recommends double-checking their credentials as well as their portfolio so you know that they are both professional and clean.
 Also, make sure you not only like their style but like them as a person.
 “When I am hired for events, I honestly believe one of the most important things for me is how I get along with the party host,” D’Angelo says.
 “Being able to work together as a team is such an important element for a successful event.”

-Choose a Clean Place for Piercing
+Choose a Clean Place for Your Piercing Party

 The space for the piercing party can be anywhere, from your home to a rented-out facility, with one important caveat: it has to be clean and sterilized accordingly.
 “Cleanliness is so important with private events like these, but it is also regulated,” D’Angelo explains.
 “Make sure you check your state or county regulations as different places require different qualifications for body modification specialists.”
 For your sake, it might be easiest to contact a studio that specializes in hosting such events.